-Comic Sans is definitely not devoid of criticism; poor outline quality and spacing are mine, which I addressed in Comic Code while respecting the same design intention.
-While others may have issues with the latter too, but those are a positive features in my eyes.
-Let’s face it; sometimes, professional quality is exactly what you don’t want.
-Comic Sans resonates because it doesn’t talk down to you while making its message clearly heard with legible letters.
-It is my wish to make codes look less intimidating to beginners, including those with dyslexia.
+Comic Sans is definitely not devoid of criticism; poor outline and spacing qualities stick out to me, which I addressed in Comic Code while respecting the same design intention.
+While others may have issues with the fundamental concept itself, I see it as a positive.
+Let’s face it; sometimes, professional appearance is exactly what you don’t want.
+Comic Sans resonates because it doesn’t talk down to you while making its message clearly heard with legible letters (not saying Comic Code is illegible tho).
+It is my wish to make codes look less intimidating to humans, including those with dyslexia.
 Speaking of which, while I didn’t necessarily intend while making it, Comic Code seems to perform just as effectively for dyslexic readers as Comic Sans, judging by the response.

 The family is available in two families, the standard family and Comic Code Ligatures.
 The former also has ligatures as discretionary option.
 I believe coding ligatures can enhance programming experience especially in languages like Haskell, but there seem to be two major criticisms: ligatures do not show the original glyphs, and it can be hard to count letters.
 The former is largely dependent on experience and taste, but the latter can be addressed in the font.
 In Comic Code ligatures, the dashes are only semi-connected so that they look connected enough but still countable.